Alberobello Puglia

 Joe's Beach Bar Split Croatia

 As for Split Croatia beaches, our favorite was Joe’s Beach Bar.
 Only a short taxi ride from town, it has beds and umbrellas for rent and great lounge music.
 The cost was 35 euros per bed including the umbrella.
 The water was wonderful and the view was beautiful.
-I highly recommend!
+I highly recommend it!

 Additionally, Bavich Beach is within walking distance to town.
 There are no rental facilities and you need to bring your own towels etc. Honestly, I wasn’t crazy about this beach – sorry!